sichkar-valentyn/Dynamic_Analysis_of_Current_and_Velocity_Loops/README.md

 ## Description
 Simulation of a DC motor’s feedback loop via current and velocity regulation using "Control System Toolbox" in Matlab.

+<br/>_Current Loop_
+<br/>Utilizing the Bode and Step diagrams for varying Kcr, it can be shown that the optimal value for Kcr is 7.5.
+This Kcr value produces the idea overshoot of 4.3%, has a settling time of 0.0063 seconds, and has a phase margin of 65.5 deg.

+<br/>_Velocity Loop_
+<br/>Utilizing the Bode and Step diagrams for varying Kvr, it can be shown that the optimal value for Kvr is 0.6.
+This Kcr value produces the idea overshoot of 43.4%, has a settling time of 0.0331 seconds, and has a phase margin of 36.9 deg.

 ## Current Loop Open - BodeDiagram
 ![Results](images/Current_Loop_Open-Bode_Diagram.png)